Encumbrance: Colleges

 It is also a term used by colleges and universities to describe limitations placed on a student's account due to late payment, late registration, or other reasons stated by the institution.
 An encumbrance can prohibit students from registering for classes, affect the release of their transcripts, or delay the reception of their diplomas.

 Accounting

 In management accounting, encumbrance is a management tool used to reflect commitments in the accounting system and attempt to prevent overspending.
 Encumbrances allow organizations to recognize future commitments of resources prior to an actual expenditure.
+The term is frequently used in fund accounting, especially among governmental entities.